Mossyrock Dam

 Riffe Lake Overlook

-The next point of interest was the Eastern Lewis County Riffe Lake Overlook with an expansive view to where the waters of the dam covered the abandoned settlements of Kosmos and Riffe.
+The next point of interest was the Eastern Lewis County Riffe Lake Overlook, with an expansive view of where the waters of the dam covered the abandoned settlements of Kosmos and Riffe.

 Swofford Pond and Flats

-From Swofford Pond we continued to Packwood in hopes of enjoying the popular Packwood Flea Market but found traffic at a near stand-still so only stopped for gas and kept on going.
+From Swofford Pond, we continued to Packwood in hopes of enjoying the popular Packwood Flea Market but found traffic at a near stand-still, so we only stopped for gas and kept on going.
 If you missed the Packwood Flea Market this year, get an early start next year.

 Lava Creek